Education

 Analysis

-Drug use induces changes to the user.
+Drug use induces changes in the user.
 This is in the form of psychological, physical and behavioural changes.
-These changes cause the youths to be involved in erotic behaviours which can cause sexually transmitted infections such as HIV/ AIDS (Newcomb, Maddahian & Bentler, 1986, p.
+These changes cause the youths to be involved in erotic behaviours, which can cause sexually transmitted infections such as HIV/ AIDS (Newcomb, Maddahian & Bentler, 1986, p.
 526).
 Mental changes expose the user to mental illness and memory loss.
-The behavioural changes cause the users to engage in bad behaviours which in turn ruin relationship ties and annoy the people around.
+The behavioural changes cause the users to engage in bad behaviours, which in turn ruin relationship ties and annoy the people around.
 For instance, drunken people engage in fights and insult people aimlessly.
 There is a common assumption in the United States that drug abuse is highly related to violence and crime.
-The association between ill behaviours, crime and violence, is more subtle and complex.
+The association between ill behaviours, crime and violence is more subtle and complex.
 Through the use of various urban contents, the rampant and ill behaviours among youths are due to the legality of alcohol and substance consumption in the urban environment.

 Conclusion